-The Conformance Test Suite is an automated testing suite and can be completed within a short period (for example, within an hour) providing all provider configuration is completed correctly and no errors are encountered.
-So, it is important for you to ensure your solution has been adequately tested before executing the Conformance Test Suite to minimise the test completion period.
+The Conformance Test Suite is an automated testing suite and can be completed within an hour if all provider configurations are completed correctly and no errors are encountered.
+It is important to ensure your solution has been adequately tested before executing the Conformance Test Suite to minimise the test completion period.

-The completion period can be lengthy (for example, days or weeks) if issues are encountered, as errors need to be diagnosed and resolved, and your solution made ready for retesting.
+If errors are encountered, the completion period can be lengthy (for example, days or weeks) as errors need to be diagnosed and resolved, and your solution made ready for retesting.

 Conformance Test Suite tests for data holders

-- Dynamic client registration tests whether the data holder could respond to a data recipient data sharing request for dynamic client registration to validate the data sharing request against the Register, and return a client ID.
+- Dynamic Client Registration: this scenario tests whether the data holder can respond to a data recipient's registration request via dynamic client registration, validate the request against the Register, and return a client ID.

-- Concurrent consent tests for establishing multiple (2) consent arrangements for a single data recipient-consumer pairing.
+- Concurrent Consent: this scenario tests the establishment of multiple consent arrangements for a single data recipient-consumer pairing.

 Using the Conformance Test Suite to test as a data holder